boopxyz/stealth/guide/concept/Stealth.md

 a local Web Archive, so that e.g. Smartphone or Tablets can browse and receive websites that are already cached.

-Any Stealth Service is running always on port `65432` for simplicity reasons.
+Any Stealth Service is running always on port `process.env.PORT` for simplicity reasons.

 - If Peers connect via `HTTP/1.1` with the `Upgrade: websocket` and `Sec-WebSocket-Protocol: stealth` header, they receive a `WS/13` handshake.
 - If Peers connect via `WS/13`, they can use peer-to-peer network services.